 In addition, you can give away property and assets as gifts during your lifetime.
 For 2021, you can gift up to $15,000 to any individual without worrying about the gift tax.
 So you can give up to $15,000 in cash or other property to each of your three children, for example.
 But even if you gift more than $15,000 to one person during the year, you’d generally just need to report it on Form 709.
 It doesn’t mean you necessarily have to pay the gift tax, but you trigger that when you breach your lifetime gift and estate tax exclusion.

 Probate may sound intimidating, but it shouldn’t be a daunting process.
 A detailed will that designates an executor can ensure the proper transfer of your property to the right heirs after you die.
 The probate process isn’t always necessary, however.
 So it’s important to seek help from a lawyer to see how state law affects probate in your area.
 Seeking a financial advisor for guidance around estate planning can also protect your property from probate and taxation.

 Tips on Estate Planning

 - The probate process can hold up the distribution of your assets for as long as a year.
 With good estate planning, though, you can help your heirs avoid this delay.
 A financial advisor can help you plan your estate, as well as manage your wealth.
-To find one near you, use our advisor matching tool.
-It connects you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A revocable living trust can help secure your property from probate, but it’s not the only kind of trust around.
 Look into how different trusts work to see which kind is right for you.